MadBomber/aia/man/aia.1.md

 ## USAGE NOTES

 `aia` is designed for flexibility, allowing users to pass prompt ids and context files as arguments.
-Some options change the behavior of the output, such as `--output` for specifying a file or `--no-output` for disabling file output in favor of standard output (STDPIT).
+Some options change the behavior of the output, such as `--out_file` for specifying a file or `--no-out_file` for disabling file output in favor of standard output (STDPIT).

 The `--completion` option displays a script that enables prompt ID auto-completion for bash, zsh, or fish shells.
 It's crucial to integrate the script into the shell's runtime to take effect.